Christsadi/React-Challenge-Project-Appointment-Planner/README.md

 I will work with stateful and stateless functional React components using hooks.

-I will use more of a TDD approach to this project using Jest.

 This README will be updated once this project is complete.